-Whenever I hear about a car crash, I can’t help but think about the tragic death of one of my high school classmates, over 5 years ago.
+Whenever I hear about a car crash, I can’t help but think about the tragic death of one of my high school classmates.
 He died in a car accident after leaving a Christmas party.
-He was 18 years old and he was driving under the influence of alcohol.
-Yes, he was drunk and he was only 18 years old.
+He was driving under the influence of alcohol.
+When his life ended, he was only 18.

-For decades the US has been an example for the entire world with their laws not allowing people under 21 to drink, and by offering free driver’s education courses in high schools.
+For decades, the US has been an example for the entire world imposing laws that prohibit people under 21 to drink and offering free driver’s education courses in high schools.
 While the first rule still applies, the driver’s education system seems to be broken.

 Many factors affect car crash statistics, but the decisive element in most car accidents is the human behind the wheel.
-Until we are properly taught how to drive and how to behave while driving, car accidents will still happen daily.
+Until we are properly taught how to drive and how to behave behind the wheel, car accidents will still happen daily.

-Over 30 years ago almost everyone in the States took driver’s education courses while in high school or in summer school.
+Over 30 years ago, almost everyone in the States took driver’s education courses while in high school or in summer school.
 The courses were free and highly recommended.
-Nowadays, the number of schools that offer driver’s education courses are declining daily.
+Nowadays, the number of schools that offer driver’s ed is declining daily.
 And the ones which do offer the course, charge a minimum of $350 to enroll.

 Why is the government allowing this to happen?

-The driver’s education courses should not only be highly recommended, but should be required in order to graduate high school.
-You might think this might be a bit too much, but I personally think that it is for the best of us all.
-Think about it.
-Who are the most enthusiastic people on earth about driving?
-Teenagers right?
-They can’t wait to get the driver’s license and the car keys.
+Teenagers, right?
+They can’t wait to get their driver’s license and the car keys.
 It is a dream come true for them, and at the same time, it is the worst nightmare for their parents.
 According to some shocking teen driving statistics, car crashes are the number one cause of teen deaths in the U.S. So, how do we solve this problem?

 Here are a few statistics to consider: